pritam-kr/Cash-manager/README.md

 # Cash-manager
- A web app using HTML, CSS and JavaScript.
-When you pay the bil by cash.
-It'll return that how many notes you'll get by shop manby cash  by cashl
+ A web app using Vanilajs that can help you know no. of notes.